damras/Azure-App-Service-Lab/Azure_App_Service_Labs.md

 ---

-## Exercise 3 – Deploy Your First App to Azure App Service using VS Code
+## Exercise 3 – Deploy Your First Application to Azure App Service

 1. Open your project in VS Code.
 2. Sign in to Azure (`Ctrl+Shift+P` → **Azure: Sign In**).